-So let’s go back to the main idea of this article: how to improve your ground-strokes consistency… under pressure.
+So let’s go back to the main idea of this article: how to improve your groundstroke consistency… under pressure.

 So here we go!

-Spend some time studying the pros but don’t expect to hit like them any time soon.
-After all, if you spend as many hours on the court as they do, then yes, you might expect to play like them.
+Spend some time studying the pros but don’t expect to hit like them anytime soon.
+Perhaps if you spend as many hours on the court as they do, then yes, you might expect to play like them.

 Learn the proper progression drills or step-by-step technical elements of the strokes.
-I taught myself how to hit a one-handed backhand in a few days only because I followed a simple progression beginning with the point of contact and adding the follow-through (click here to find out how).
+I taught myself how to hit a one-handed backhand in a few days only because I followed a simple progression beginning with the point of contact and adding the follow-through.

 Once you understand the importance of the main elements, the rest comes easy.

-My favourite way of practicing the technique is with a ball machine.
+My favorite way of practicing the technique is with a ball machine.
 There is no pressure from a tennis partner or a coach to perform in a certain way.

-Of course, having a certified tennis coach has definitely a lot of advantages because he/she will give you the feedback you need to improve a lot faster.
-But if you know what you need to do and follow a progression process (see above) using a ball machine is one of the best ways to learn and improve your tennis strokes.
+Of course, having a certified tennis coach has a lot of advantages because they will give you the feedback you need to improve a lot faster.
+But if you know what you need to do and follow a progression process, using a ball machine is one of the best ways to learn and improve your tennis strokes.

 And the third way would be to find a “patient” practice partner who is willing to toss some balls for you and give you feedback.

-Tip: Filming yourself playing/practicing is a great way to get feedback and analyse the aspects you need to improve.
+Tip: Filming yourself playing/practicing is a great way to get feedback and analyze the aspects you need to improve.